 Applicants who don't meet the academic entry requirements are encouraged to contact Cynthia D'Souza if professional creative writing experience may be considered as an entry pathway.

 As well as literary fiction, we encourage high-quality work in popular genres such as young adult fiction, travel writing, biography, screenplays, graphic novels, children’s stories, narrative journalism and creative non-fiction.
 Poetry and experimental image/text work are also covered.

-The aim of the degree is to provide a supportive, dynamic environment where candidates can develop creative works in a variety of genres and media.
+The aim of the degree is to provide a supportive, dynamic environment where students can develop creative works in a variety of genres and media.
 Class size is limited to 14 students.

 Master of Creative Writing students participate in 24 masterclasses with some of the most accomplished tertiary-based creative writing teachers in the country.
 These two-hour workshop/seminars are held weekly during the semester, onsite at the Centre for Creative Writing.